bigfacat/LearnGit/readme.txt

-hello world
+Git is a distributed version control system.
-git is a distributed version control system
+Git is free software distributed under the GPL.